 Skip to 5 minutes and 8 secondsThere's so much that fits with literacy.
 I've always been around multi-sensory teaching as opposed to pigeon-holing people into being auditory or visual, obviously.
 Visual is so important for so many children; it's important for all of us but probably more for children that struggle with language.
 I would always put a little picture or something when I was talking about a key concept.
 On OneNote now, they've got a picture dictionary so if you can hover over a word and a picture will come up so for those students with comprehension difficulties or language issues then a picture helps them understand what that word is.
 There's so much that is available for free now if you've got either Microsoft or a Google School.

 Skip to 5 minutes and 54 secondsThat accessible technology is in-built in all the technology now, which is fabulous.
 How I believe we should be working in schools is that we want to empower not disempower our children.
 If technology can help then absolutely, I'm all for technology and the more all sorts of different people are using it and the more variety we have around it then I think that empowers people.

 In this video, Jules Daulby speaks to Iesha Small about education technologies that can support SEND pupils with building knowledge and understanding.

-Jules shares one tool that can help pupils to communicate their learning more effectively and she shares a variety of other education technologies that can be used to present learning more effectively to pupils with SEND, especially with regards to literacy.
+Jules shares one tool that can help pupils to communicate their learning more effectively and she shares a variety of other education technologies that can be used to present learning more effectively to pupils with SEND (Special Educational Needs and Disability), especially with regards to literacy.